Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 A closer look at ferns, vines, and leaves made of paper and the wire and pre-assembled flowers needed to make a paper flower bouquet.

-While it is possible to build a bouquet by only grouping stems, I have found that using a half foam ball as my base makes a world of difference in the beauty and success of the overall arrangement.
-It will add stability to your bouquets, which is a must if you use them for weddings or any other event.
+• It adds stability to your bouquets, which is a must if you use them for weddings or any other event.
 You don’t want your cascading paper flower bouquet to “cascade” down into tiny bits!
-But that’s unlikely if you use a foam ball as a foundation base to help cement the arrangement.
+But that’s unlikely if you use a foam ball as a foundation base to help cement the arrangement

-Also, it’s a lot easier to build a bouquet with a foam ball.
+• Also, it’s a lot easier to build a bouquet with a foam ball.
 You can experiment with flower positions and combinations and have an easy way to add or move items until the arrangement is just right.

-Above all, it brings volume to your bouquet without adding more flowers than necessary.
+• Above all, it brings volume to your bouquet without adding more flowers than necessary.
 A foam ball base will save you a lot of time as you can get the desired effect by making optimum use of all elements, whether it’s flowers, buds, vines, or stems.
 You can get a beautiful bouquet without using a foam ball, but you’d need to add more decorations to it.

 A square piece of green tissue paper lays under a foam base.
-A woman’s hand shows how to fold the tissue paper around the bouquet base.
+A woman’s hand shows how to fold the tissue paper around the base.

 Your flowers should already be stemmed and ready to go, but you will need to cut some small wire stems for the leaves.
 I usually cut my wire into thirds to attach my foliage.